deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15316/index.md

 ![](figures/figures_6_0.png)

-> 🔼 The figure shows the data processing pipeline used to create a speech instruction dataset, starting from open-source text datasets and involving multiple filtering and conversion steps.
+> 🔼 The figure shows the data processing pipeline for generating a speech instruction dataset, starting from open-source text datasets and using WhisperSpeech and WhisperVQ.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2.
 Data Processing Pipeline for Speech Instruction Dataset Generation.
 This chart illustrates the multi-stage filtering and conversion process, starting from 6M samples of multiple open-source instruction text datasets.
 The data undergoes filtering process results in 2.2M samples.
 Finally, these samples are converted to speech instruction data using WhisperSpeech (TTS) and WhisperVQ (speech to semantic tokens), creating the 1.3M pairs of Speech instruction and Text answer.